linuxairhead/Meridian/README.md

 Bug Report

+12/21/2016 TenantInfoActivity: enabled delete option but still has bug
+		1. When tenant removed from db, it also need to change the flag on RoomInfo Table
+		2. When tenant removed from db, the transaction table for room need to reset as well.

+12/20/2016 TenantInfoActivity: enabled drop down menu and fixed edit option

+12/20/2016 TenantsContract: include default Projection for each table

 12/20/2016 Created RoomVacant Table to keep track of the Vacancy room
 		And By choosing "List of Vacant room", it view the vacant room from TenantInfoActivity